philc/vimium/README.md

 -----------------

 Modifier keys are specified as `<c-x>`, `<m-x>`, and `<a-x>` for ctrl+x, meta+x, and alt+x respectively.
-See the next section for instructions on modifying these bindings.
+See the next section for instructions on customizing these bindings.

 Navigating the current page: